AlumnForce/coding-conventions/README.md

 * Always specify which type of join: `LEFT JOIN`, `INNER JOIN`, other?

-* Use table alias as soon as there is more than one table in the query, and prefix each column name with them.
+* Use table aliases as soon as there is more than one table in the query, and prefix each column name with them.
 Example:
 ```sql
     SELECT U.id, D.name